Bastet: Ancient Egypt’s Most Important Cat Goddess

 Bastet’s Sisters Mut and Sekhmet

-Bastet has a couple of siblings, but not everyone of them had as much of an influence as Mut and Sekhet.
+Bastet has a couple of siblings, but not every one of them has as much of an influence as Mut and Sekhmet.

-Mut was the first sister and considered a primal deity, associated with the primordial waters of Nu from which everything in the world was born.
-She was believed to be the mother of everything in the world, at least if we have to believe her followers.
-However, in general she is mostly considered to be the mother of the lunar child god Khonsu.
+Mut was the first sister and was considered a primal deity, associated with the primordial waters of Nu from which everything in the world was born.
+She was believed to be the mother of everything in the world.
+However, in general, she is mostly considered to be the mother of the lunar child god Khonsu.

 She has quite a famous temple at Karnak, which is located in Egypt’s ancient capital Thebes.
-Here, the family of Ra, Mut and Khonsu were worshiped together.
-As we will see later, this is also of importance for the story of Bastet.
+Here, the family of Ra, Mut, and Khonsu were worshiped together.

 Sekhmet: Goddess of War

 Another sister of Bastet is known as the goddess of force and power.
-It goes without saying that she therefore represents war and vengeance.
+She therefore represents war and vengeance.
 She goes by the name of Sekhmet and also covered another aspect of war relations.
 That is to say, she was also known to be a curator and protected the pharaohs during the war.

-Sekhmet was primarily a lioness goddess, which she would thus share with Bastet initially.
-This means that she was also part of the feline deities.
+Sekhmet was primarily a lioness goddess, which is the feature she would share with Bastet initially.

 From Lion to Cat and Egyptian Mythology

-Bastet developed into a cat headed woman only in the so-called Late Period of Egyptian civilisation.
+Bastet developed into a cat-headed woman only in the so-called Late Period of Egyptian civilization.
 This is generally considered the period from 525 to 332 BC.
-Still, it retains some of the links with the rage of the sun god.

 From Lion to Cat

 Yet, her rage definitely softened the vicious side of her nature.
-In her form as cat goddess she becomes a more peaceful creature.
+In her form as a cat goddess, she becomes a more peaceful creature.
 She becomes a lot more approachable and doesn’t rage uncontrollably.

 Bastet in Nubia

-One story says that Bastet returned from Nubia, a special place in Egyptian mythology which is located along the Nile river.
+One story says that Bastet returned from Nubia, a special place in Egyptian mythology that is located along the Nile River.
 She had been sent there by her father, Ra, as a lioness to rage in isolation.
-Maybe her father got too annoyed with her?
-Not sure, but that could be the case.

 Sekhmet’s Vengeance

 Another version of the story tells something a bit different.
 When Ra was still a mortal pharaoh, he once felt angry with the people of Egypt.
 So he released Sekhmet, his daughter, to attack the people of Egypt.
-Sekhmet slaughtered huge numbers of people and drank their blood.
-So far for the lonely rage.
+Sekhmet slaughtered a huge number of people and drank their blood.

-When she awoke, Sekhmet transformed into Bastet, which thus basically represents the sweeter version of Sekhmet.
+When she awoke, Sekhmet transformed into Bastet, which basically represents the sweeter version of Sekhmet.

 Other Stories of Bastet in Egyptian Mythology